TORONTO - Christmas is often a busy, stressful time, especially for hockey players who have to balance family and professional obligations.

 "It's such a gift to be able to have that perspective, especially when things are going rough."

 Although the NHL's collective bargaining agreement guarantees that players get Christmas Eve, Christmas Day and Boxing Day off, there's still a lot of travel over the holidays for hockey teams.
-The Maple Leafs, for example, played in Chicago on Sunday, play in Dallas on Tuesday night and will continue a seven-game road trip in Florida on Dec.
+The Maple Leafs, for example, played in Chicago on Sunday, played in Dallas on Tuesday night and will continue a seven-game road trip in Florida on Dec.
 28.

 The American Hockey League has an even tighter holiday window, with a full slate of games scheduled for Dec.
 26. Major junior hockey players have 10 days off, but the world's top prospects will be busy when the world junior championship begins in Toronto and Montreal on Boxing Day.